 He is also a member of the organising team of the annual conference of the European Academy of Management (EURAM) and an active contributor to the Belgian mass media on Ukraine-related issues.

 Andriy holds a PhD in Economics from the University of Antwerp (Belgium).
-Previously, he had obtained a Master’s degree in International Economic Relations (magna cum laude) from the Taras Shevchenko National University of Kyiv.
+Previously, he obtained a Master’s degree in International Economic Relations (magna cum laude) from Taras Shevchenko National University of Kyiv.

-Andrei Kirilenko is a Professor of Finance at the Brevan Howard Centre for Financial Analysis at Imperial College Business School (London).
-Prior to that, he was Professor of the Practice of Finance at MIT Sloan and Co-Director of the MIT Center for Finance and Policy.
+Andrei Kirilenko is a Professor at Cambridge Business School and Research Fellow at the Centre for Economic Policy Research (CEPR).
+Also he was a Professor of Finance at the Brevan Howard Centre for Financial Analysis at Imperial College Business School (London).
+Before that, he was a Professor of the Practice of Finance at MIT Sloan and Co-Director of the MIT Center for Finance and Policy.